COMCIFS/cif_ed/docs/recommendations.md

 ### `_diffrn_measurement.method_precession`

 If beam precession was used, this data item should be present and have the value 'yes' or 'y'.
-The precession angle should be given as the value of `_diffrn_precession.angle`, including standard uncertainty where possible.
+The precession angle should be given as the value of `_diffrn.precession_semi_angle`, including standard uncertainty where possible.

 ### `_diffrn_measurement.rotation_mode`

 The method of collecting data from regions of reciprocal space should take one of the values 'rotation' or 'stepwise' according to the technique used.
 Continuous rotation is the usual method in X-ray crystallography.
-'Stepwise' mode icludes cases where the sample is panned or tilted in discrete steps and/or the electron beam precesses around a conical surface normal to the sample.
+'Stepwise' mode includes cases where the sample is panned or tilted in discrete steps and/or the electron beam precesses around a conical surface normal to the sample.

 ### `_exptl.crystals_number`